ccckmit/rlab/README.md

 $ node server.js
 ```

+A demo for rlab is on my web site <http://ccc.nqu.edu.tw/rlab/rlab.html> .

-A Screen Shot for Rlab on Web.
+The following figure is Screen Shot for Rlab GUI.

 ![Run rlab on Web](img/RlabIDE.png)